nedoxff/WebmFun/README.md

 When finished, you'll find the executable in `/bin/Release/netcoreapp3.1/`
 ## Dependencies

-Hexify for editing the hex of the mp4 file: https://github.com/lowleveldesign/hexify
+Hexify for editing the hex of the webm file: https://github.com/lowleveldesign/hexify
 ## Usage
 Simply run the executable, and follow the on-screen instructions :)